 - Cold – Freezing temperatures can cause condensation

 Cameras Are Not Water Resistant

 I can’t count how many times I’ve been caught in the rain while out taking pictures.
 Taking pictures of flowers with dew drops or rain drops on them can have a set back or two.
 And those expensive camera lenses seem to attract condensation like bees to honey.
 I’ve been known to tuck my camera under my coat.
-Once even had to slip it under my shirt as I darted for shelter.
+Once I even had to slip it under my shirt as I darted for shelter.
 But there are easier ways to protect your camera from rain and snow.

 If you’re going to venture toward water of any kind, you might want to consider protecting your camera lens.
 Camera bags come in a variety of sizes and most will even carry the additional items you might need to keep your gear safe while taking outdoor pictures.
-You can even purchase a special bag for most cameras that will allow you to shoot underwater.
+You can even purchase a special housing for most cameras that will allow you to shoot underwater.
 I just noticed today you can also purchase a portable umbrella just for your camera.
-It attaches to your tripod and protects you equipment from sun or rain.
+It attaches to your tripod and protects your equipment from sun or rain.

 Watch Out For Sand